Share this Post

-If you’re using a CMS like WordPress (our favorite) then you have many options for plugins you can use to create your online school.
+If you’re using a CMS like WordPress (my favorite) then you have many options for plugins you can use to create your online school.
 Other options include having one custom built for you or purchasing a course platform to set up on your own server.

 Do the differences really matter?

 To your students, the difference comes down to the user experience you’ve crafted for them.
 It’s a great idea to focus on how other online schools or hosted platforms achieve this and try to mimic their user experience.
 If done well, the difference is minor but if done poorly, your students will have a poorer experience.

 The biggest difference will be in your own experience.
 Since you’re the one managing it, it comes with a level of responsibility and daily activity which doesn’t exist on a hosted platform or marketplace.
 There isn’t much of a ‘set it and forget it’ mentality when you’re running it yourself.